nikil-ravi/nikil-ravi.github.io/content/thoughts/scattered-thoughts-evals.md

   - be transparent about the infrastructure used to evaluate models (endpoints, inference code, evaluation settings, scaffolding used, etc.).

-- *What paradigms are currently missing from evaluation today?
-What is the longer term way to evaluate AI systems?*:

-- *When we run evaluations on AI models, what are we actually measuring?*
+- *Some unanswered questions*: What paradigms are currently missing from evaluation today?
+What is the longer term way to evaluate AI systems?
+When we run evaluations on AI models, what are we actually measuring?
+I do not know the answers here; I was recently reading a